 13) Be Functionally Strong

-Biceps, the size of a football, means nothing if you can’t even do a single pull up.
+Biceps, the size of a football, mean nothing if you can’t even do a single pull-up.
 DO the exercises that are functional for large muscle groups and which transfer to real life.

 14) Don’t Workout To Muscle Atrophy